 Please note that this tour does not include transfers to or from the palace.
 Your guide will meet you at the Alhambra ticket office (best to take a local cab from your hotel).
 At the end of your tour, you can either choose to walk back down the hill to explore the city, or return by taxi (payable by you locally).
 If you prefer us to arrange private transfers, please let us know.

 There is a wide range of optional active activities that you can add to your tour; consider any of the following: a Granada Countryside Walk, a guided Wine Stroll, a Bike Tour around the Sierra Nevada mountain range or Horseback riding.
 Please speak to your Sales Advisor if any of these are of interest.

 Start your evening with a 15 minutes drive to the Sacromonte neighborhood – a fascinating district famous for the cave houses in which gypsy families lived (and some still live) and whose flamenco “zambras” were performed at their weddings and celebrations.
 As such, the cave house is the authentic venue in which to see such a show and it has the bonus that you are really close to the dancers and musicians.
 Before the show, take a stroll around the neighborhood and enjoy magnificent views of the Alhambra.
-Later on you will see a flamenco show in a cave house accompanied by a selection of local dishes.
+Later on you will see a flamenco show in a cave house accompanied by a drink.
+Return to your hotel.

 Meet your driver for a private transfer from Granada to Algeciras.

 Enjoy the short (35 minute) ferry ride between Algeciras in Spain to Tangier in the Northern part of Morocco.

 A private vehicle with driver is made available for usage today.

 Travel today between Tangier and Fes in a private vehicle with an English speaking driver.

 A private vehicle with English speaking driver will be at your disposal for the day.